 We recommend that all health care encounters occur using non-judgmental, non-stigmatizing language, body language, and tone.
-Our recommendations are oriented mainly to primary care, and we also include language directed to hospital settings, health plans, health care purchasers, and patients themselves starting on page 5 for people age 13 and up.
+Our recommendations are oriented mainly to primary care, and we also include language directed to hospital settings, health plans, health care purchasers, and patients themselves.